mku11/Salmon-AES-CTR/libs/projects/SalmonLibsTypeScript.VS2022/README.txt

 Open Test Explorer and run test cases as per usual

 To run test cases in Chrome:
+If you want to test the HTTP support setup a local http server.
+Create a virtual directory in your http server that points to the project folder.
+Start chrome without CORS policy:
+"C:\Program Files\Google\Chrome\Application\chrome.exe" --disable-web-security --user-data-dir="C://SalmonTest"
+Edit browser.setup.js with the correct TestMode.
-Open index.html in Chrome and choose the test suite then click execute.
+Open index.html in Chrome.
+Choose the test suite then click execute.
-If you test salmon-fs you need to choose the root of your test folder, by default it's "d:\temp" then click execute.
+If you test salmon-fs you need to choose the root of your test folder then click execute.

+To run the tests with the web service from Chrome:
+Make sure the application.properties has SSL and http2 enabled.

+If you're testing with node and use a self-signed cert for the web service then add this env var make sure you don't use this in production environment NODE_TLS_REJECT_UNAUTHORIZED=0

 To run static code analysis:
 npm run lint